meltano/meltano/docs/src/handbook/operations/README.md

 * Minimum 15 days for victims of domestic violence
 * Minimum 15 days for burnout

-To log time off, team members should use PTO by Roots in Slack.
+To log time off, team members should use [PTO by Roots](/handbook/tech-stack/#pto-by-roots).

 #### PTO by Roots